dercio-sinione/scientific_calculator_js/README.md

-# Calculadora Científica
+# Calculadora Científica (2017)

-Esta calculadora foi desenvolvida em javaScript no ano de 2017
+This calculator was made in javascript.